What Is a Solar Three-Line Diagram?

 Popular options for making a solar three-line diagram include:

-AutoCAD Electrical – A widely used tool for detailed electrical schematics.
+AutoCAD Electrical – The industry standard for detailed electrical schematics.
+Widely accepted by AHJs for solar permitting.

-SketchUp + Electrical Extensions – Useful for visualizing electrical layouts.
+SketchUp with Electrical Extensions – Useful for visualizing electrical layouts.

 PV*SOL & PVsyst – Primarily for performance modeling, but can assist in diagram generation.